Your Applicant Journey

 7. For the movie buff

 Leeds plays host to the International Film Festival every November - it's the largest event of its kind in England, outside of London.
-In 2014 there were 250 screenings of films from more than 50 countries at venues across the city.
+In 2015 there were more than 300 screenings of films from countries around the world at venues across the city.

 8. Shop 'til you drop

 Well, that might be a little extreme.
 Leeds is fantastic place to shop though, whether you are looking for a second hand bargain or the latest designer must-have.
-The Corn Exchange is packed with quirky independent traders, Trinity Leeds is bursting with your favourite high street brands and the new Victoria Gate arcade, opening in 2016, will bring a little bit of bling.
+The Corn Exchange is packed with quirky independent traders, Trinity Leeds is bursting with your favourite high street brands and the new Victoria Gate arcade, which opened in October 2016, will bring a little bit of bling.